Crawford Mystery Theatre: Broadcast history

+John Howard hosted the first two episodes, with Warren Hull taking over thereafter.
+A panel of guests attempted to guess the solutions to episodes.
+The show was sponsored by Crawford Clothes.
+It was on Dumont on Thursdays from 9:30 to 10 p.m.
+Eastern Time.
+After it left the network, it was broadcast in New York through February 1952 with the title Public Prosecutor.

-Originally filmed in 1947-48 by Jerry Fairbanks Productions and titled Public Prosecutor, the program starred John Howard, Walter Sande, and Anne Gwynne in a typical murder-mystery setting.
-The show originally aired on NBC.
+Originally filmed in 1947-48 by Jerry Fairbanks Productions and titled Public Prosecutor, the program starred Howard, Walter Sande, and Anne Gwynne in a typical murder-mystery setting.
+The show was originally planned to be broadcast on NBC.

 The series is most notable for being television's first filmed series (although not the first filmed series broadcast), paving the way for later filmed TV series such as I Love Lucy four years later.

-After running in syndication earlier that year as Public Prosecutor, the program aired on DuMont from 6 September 1951 to 27 September 1951.
-Re-titled Crawford Mystery Theatre, after sponsor Crawford Clothes, the series was padded out to thirty minutes with the addition of a panel show segment.
-Before the guilty party was revealed, three studio panelists would attempt to guess his or her identity.
-This version of the show was hosted by Warren Hull.

 After the network cancellation, the program continued to air locally on DuMont's flagship station, WABD in New York City.
 The final program aired on February 28, 1952.